featherbear/UNSW-COMP1531/README.md

 Cloning a **repo** (a repo is just a directory that is linked with git) is how the codebase is linked from GitHub to your local computer so changes you make can be saved and shared with others.
 It is the final step before you can start making changes and contributing.
 A repo can be cloned at any time by someone who has access, so they can start working whenever they want.
 When a repo is cloned, all code that is uploaded on the server is copied to a desired location on your local machine.

 In this course, starter code will be distributed through [https://cgi.cse.unsw.edu.au/~cs1531/github/run.cgi/labs](https://cgi.cse.unsw.edu.au/~cs1531/github/run.cgi/labs).
 As labs get released, the dropdown menu will populate with starter code options.
-When you select one and the starter code will be imported to your local github account.
+When you select one and the starter code will be imported to your local GitHub account.

 This is the process you will follow every lab to get your starter code.